leomotors/cocoa-discord/doc/cms.md

 As CogSlashClass implements CogSlash, we can add it to Slash Center and even mix it with Object Cog.

-**Note**: Due to some TypeScript mumbo jumbo, you are required to specify type in your method arguments.
+**Note**: Due to some TypeScript mumbo jumbo, you are required to explicitly specify type in your method arguments.
-For Message Command, you will need to specify `(msg: Message, strp: string)`

-*Argument Name can be changed, but must not be omitted and so do the type*
+*Argument Name can be changed, but must specify the correct type*

 ## Message Command